 All of this litigation gets us into court…a lot.
-In 2011 Jones Obenchain tried more civil jury trials in Indiana than all but two other firms.*
+In 2018 Jones Obenchain tried more civil jury trials in Indiana than all but one other firm.*

 And though litigation is an adversarial process, our peers consistently rank us among the best at what we do.
 So do our clients, if the feedback they’ve given us on legal sites such as AVVO and Martindale-Hubbell are any indication.

 But as essential as courtroom skills are to a litigation practice, they’re worthless if our clients and the courts don’t want to read what we have to say.
 Let’s face it: there’s a lot of writing in a litigation practice and most legal writing is a chore to get through.
 We read it because we have to, not because we want to.